Roasted Cherry Tomato Soup Recipe

 Homemade Sandwich Bread ‘Inside Out’ Grilled Cheese Sandwiches

-If you are like me, and you relish the best of both worlds here, do this: bake a loaf of this sandwich bread.
+If you are like me and you relish the best of both worlds here, follow this easy sandwich bread recipe.
 Once pulled from the oven, allow it to cool while you brown two tablespoons of unsalted butter in a non-stick skillet.

-Slice the sandwich bread the thickness of a regular store-bought bread and place one slice into the brown butter.
+Slice the sandwich bread to the thickness of regular store-bought bread and place one slice into the brown butter.
 Remove it quickly and jiggle the pan to redistribute the remaining brown butter.

 Sprinkle a tablespoon or two of finely shredded cheddar cheese atop the butter right in the center of the pan.
 Allow it 15 to 30 seconds to begin to bubble and melt.